-HelloCast came to be because I personally wanted a dedicated system that would make life much easier for running my podcast.
+HelloCast came to be because as a podcaster I personally wanted a dedicated system that would make life much easier for running my podcast.

-These are the four main elements I had to keep organized and on top of:
+These are the five main elements I had to keep organized and stay on top of:

 1. Managing my podcast episodes

-I wanted to be able to see a bird’s-eye view of all my episodes in list and calendar views.
-I also wanted to be able to drill down and go over all the specifics of individual episodes.
-What the episode was about, my show notes, links I needed to reference for the show, everything.
+What I wanted was to be able to see a bird’s-eye view of all my episodes in list and calendar views.
+I also wanted to be able to drill down and go over all the specifics of individual episodes in advance, not just when I was ready to push them into my hosting provider.

 2. Managing my podcast guests